jhhung/EARRINGS/README.md

 # EARRINGS
-EARRINGS is an efficient and accurate adapter trimmer entails no a priori adapter sequences.
+EARRINGS is an efficient and accurate adapter trimmer that entails no a priori adapter sequences.

 ## Requirement
 - g++8 and cmake 3.10.0 or higher to build EARRINGS